Nordix/nfqueue-loadbalancer/README.md

 nc <addr> 8888   # Test connectivity
 ```

-You *can* setup load-balancing in your main network name-space but
+You *can* setup load-balancing in your main network name-space but it
-it is better to use another container.
-Build the test container and
+is better to use another container when testing.
+Start the test
-enter.
-You must use `--privileged` for network configuration.
+container and enter.
+You must use `--privileged` for network
+configuration.

 ```
 docker run --privileged -it --rm registry.nordix.org/cloud-native/nfqlb:latest /bin/sh